 Additional Team Member Costs

-Some jobs require two technicians for safety or efficiency reasons.
-When this happens:
+Some jobs need two technicians, either for safety or just to get it done right.
+When that happens:

 - Second technician: $75 per hour